 The most important achievement of the community is intangible: FOSS4G exists and is being used worldwide for real-world applications.
 Many case studies have been presented at the FOSS4G Conference and similar venues.
-These cases show that the skills required to build a FOSS4G application are similar to those required to use proprietary software.
+These cases show that the skills required to build a FOSS4G application are similar to those required to use proprietary software3.
 In general, the TCO (total cost of ownership) of a FOSS4G application is significantly less than that of a proprietary application.
 Personnel salaries and hardware costs are similar, and software costs are much reduced.

 A large part of the credit for the success of FOSS4G product is due to the PostGIS project and the activities of the GRASS user community.
-The GRASS user community includes users from all parts of the world, that actively participate in mailing lists and user conferences.
-As for PostGIS, we concur with Ramsey [4]: "The strength of PostGIS is that it has become the standard spatial database backend for all the other open source http://lists.osgeo.org/pipermail/conference\dev/2010-March/001029.html
+The GRASS user community includes users from all parts of the world, that actively participate in http://lists.osgeo.org/pipermail/conference_dev/2010-March/001029.html mailing lists and user conferences4.
+As for PostGIS, we concur with Ramsey [4]: "The strength of PostGIS is that it has become the standard spatial database backend for all the other open source GIS tools."
+Indeed, programs such as uDig, gvSIG, KOSMO, OpenJUMP, and TerraLib rely on PostGIS as their database support.

-&lt;sup>3 For some metrics on the subject, please see the discussion
+3 For some metrics on the subject, please see the discussion